tamb/game-grid/README.md

   setMatrix(m: ICell[][]): void;
   getMatrix(): ICell[][];
   setStateSync(obj: IState): void;
-  getActiveCell(): HTMLDivElement;
+  getActiveCell(): IRenderedCell;
+  getPreviousCell(): IRenderedCell;
 }
 ```

 ## Events

-GameGrid emits the following custom events.
-Each one corresponds with the `callbacks`.
-Each event has a `detail` object with the `game_grid_instance` containing all of the above.
+GameGrid emits the following custom events from the `window` object.
+Each event has a `detail` object with the `gameGridInstance` containing all of the above.

 - `gamegrid:grid:rendered`
 - `gamegrid:move:left`